-With this simple reading and writing activity for practicing feelings in Spanish!
+With easy reading activities for practicing feelings in Spanish!
 This is good to do after the other activities in my previous post so kids have heard and seen both the verbs and the feelings in Spanish.

-How I Did This Activity about Feelings in Spanish with My Kids
+How I Used Reading Activities to Practice Feelings in Spanish with My Kids

 After doing all of the activities, I decided I wanted them to have some reading and writing practice with the yo and tú forms.
 The presenter at one of the TPRS™ trainings I went to said reading helps cement the language.
 I don’t know if this is the best way to explain it, but I know reading is super powerful in language acquisition according to Stephen Krashen, a guru of language acquisition.